 Paediatric cardiology is a sub-specialty under Cardiology which deals with fetus, neonates, infants, and children with congenital and acquired heart defects and adults with congenital heart defects.
 This division caters to a large number of patients and provides diagnostic and therapeutic services them and referral to a surgical specialist when needed.

 Paediatric Cardiology is concerned with diseases of the heart in the growing and developing the individual.
 As well as expertise in heart disease, Paediatric Cardiologists also need a thorough grounding in general pediatrics, in order to provide all-around patient care.

-Paediatric Cardiologist in Pune is broadly treat congenital heart disease (present at birth), arrhythmias (variations in heartbeat rhythm) and disturbances of circulatory function.
+Paediatric Cardiologist is broadly treating congenital heart disease (present at birth), arrhythmias (variations in heartbeat rhythm) and disturbances of circulatory function.

-The pediatric cardiologist is a doctor who diagnoses and treats children with the cardiac condition.
+The pediatric cardiologist is a doctor who diagnose and treats children with the cardiac condition.
 They work with patient antenatally, through childhood and into adulthood.

 FAQ on Pediatric Cardiologist